brennap3/guessinggame_bash/READMEtest.md

-#Project to create simple bash guessing game script by Peter Brennan
+# Project to create simple bash guessing game script by Peter Brennan
 the rundate is,
-Tue Oct  1 16:37:45 PDT 2019
+Tue Oct  1 16:53:22 PDT 2019
 the line count is:
 23